 I had a hot-then-cold fever and a sore throat.
 It was a Thursday, and I wanted to join the coworking morning and the afternoon kayaking event so badly.
 That wasn’t going to happen in my condition, so I stayed in bed the entire day.
 As I wasn’t going downstairs to eat lunch, Jonas looked up how to order food to our apartment.
 He thought of using Grab Food but eventually gave the elusive Foodpanda a try.
 I only had one craving… for something that’s in neither food nor beverage: bubble tea.
+It soothed my throat and it tasted good while my ability to taste had been reduced to a minimum.
 The drinks arrived 20 minutes later and Jonas picked them up downstairs.

 It was so good I cried.

 The cold and the ice soothed my sore throat and the irresponsible amount of sugar was the first non-water sustenance I absorbed that day.
 But most importantly: we’d unlocked the power of delivery.
 There was no going back now.

 That night, we ordered two yellow curries from a neighborhood restaurant.
 Jonas went downstairs again with the elevator to pick it up.
 On his return, he shared the elevator with an older man again.

 “What in God’s name is that?” he said, nodding in the direction of the food.

 “So your wife is Thai?”